Title: Employee Records

 Effective Date: 01/01/2002

 Responsible University Office: Provost's Office or designee, HR HRIS Office, Student Employment Office, and supervisors

 Related Legislation and University Policies: Employee Records - Change in Personal Information Procedure

 Review Period: 5 years

 Relates to: faculty, executive staff, senior staff, staff, and student employees

 The university respects the right to individual privacy and its employees will work to ensure that right.
 As a general guideline, the university will only retain one official personnel file of personally identifiable information relating to employment and work performance.
-The Provost's office, or Dean's offices; and the HR Information Systems office in the Human Resources Department will maintain and ensure controlled access to the personnel files of faculty.
+The Provost's Office or Dean's offices; and the HR Information Systems office in the Human Resources Department will maintain and ensure controlled access to the personnel files of faculty.
 The HR Information Systems office will maintain and ensure controlled access to staff personnel files.
-The Student Employment office or the Graduate office, and Payroll will maintain and ensure controlled access to student employee personnel files.
+The Student Employment Office or Graduate Office, and Payroll Office will maintain and ensure controlled access to student employee personnel files.
 Information that is appropriate to maintain includes: